Stand up for the facts!

 The DEA said in its 2020 threat assessment that annual fentanyl seizures at the southwest border have been steadily increasing since at least fiscal year 2016.
 Drugs of all kinds being seized at the southwest border are not a new phenomenon.

 "Drugs have poured over the border since the 1980s, including intensely during the Trump administration.
-The wall did not make any difference," said Vanda Felbab-Brown, a senior fellow in the Center for Security, Strategy, and Technology in the Foreign Policy program at the Brookings Institution.
+The wall did not make any difference," said Vanda Felbab-Brown, a senior fellow in the Center for Security, Strategy, and Technology in the the Brookings Institution’s Foreign Policy program.

-Some Twitter users replied to the RNC tweet to make the case that the fact that the drugs were seized disproves the statement that drugs are flowing in through the border.
+Some Twitter users replied to the RNC tweet to argue that the drugs’ seizure disproves the statement that drugs are flowing in through the border.
 But experts we spoke with said seizures are a "problematic" way to judge success at border protection.

 "Traffickers are constantly modulating tactics, so it's impossible to say how much is getting through via tunnels, boats, subs, ultralights, catapults, air cannons, or simply passing packages through the wall itself," said Sanho Tree, a fellow at the Institute for Policy Studies and director of its Drug Policy Project.